TFlannery25/Starlight/README.md

 5. Final Boss
 >The final boss arrives at the end of the game.
 It is a larger and stronger version of the octapus.
 Upon the start of the boss fight the boss will begin to chase the player throughout the boss room until defeated.
 This will be a bit of a challenge for the player due to the boss sitting at 1500 health.
 Once the player defeats the boss it will spawn a portal for the player to use to complete the game.

+# Health and Healing Orbs
+> The player will start with 100 health which is represented by the green health bar in the bottom left of the screen.
+If the player takes damage from any enemy they will take 20 damage giving them 5 hits before death.
+To counter this as the player kills enemies they will drop healing orbs.
+Each healing orb can be collected and will replenish 20 health back to the player.

+# Level Failure and Completion
+> To complete each level the player will move to the right in the world space combatting enemies and jumping accross various platforms.
+If the player takes too much damage from enemies or falls off the platforms then the will die which will cause the GameManager to restart the level.
+If the player successfully reaches the end of the level they will reach a teleporter station or a portal that will trigger the GameManager to move them to the next level.